VictoriaMetrics/VictoriaMetrics.github.io/vmgateway.md

   -datasource.maxIdleConnections int
         Defines the number of idle (keep-alive connections) to configured datasource.Consider to set this value equal to the value: groups_total * group.concurrency.
 Too low value may result into high number of sockets in TIME_WAIT state. (default 100)
   -datasource.queryStep duration
-        queryStep defines how far a value can fallback to when evaluating queries.
+        queryStep defines how far into the past value can look when evaluating queries.
 For example, if datasource.queryStep=15s then param "step" with value "15s" will be added to every query.
   -datasource.tlsCAFile string
         Optional path to TLS CA file to use for verifying connections to -datasource.url.
 By default system CA is used -datasource.tlsCertFile string